 Firstly, there are different background sounds which create the basic atmosphere.
 These background sounds change in relation to time and location of the player.
 Secondly, there are sounds which occur as soon as the player gets near to a certain object.
-Sound can also be triggered as a certain object comes into the camera's perspective.
-Further, it depends on the players movement.
+Sound can also be triggered as certain objects comes into the camera's view.
+Further, it is influenced by the player's movement.

 The basic atmosphere of the game is given by the current background music but the player can enhance this particular mood by navigating through the game world and thereby activating plenty of unique and atmospheric sounds.
+Every object of the world has a distinct musical signature and will react to the player's position and movements on the island.
+This way, the player has an impact on the musical elements of the game.
 The world of Proteus could be described as a piece of music and the player's movements through it a live mixing system.